-If you had more than one employer for 1994, and your total wages were over \$60,600, your employers may have withheld too much social security tax.
-If so, you can take a credit for the excess amount on line 58 of Form 1040.
+If you had more than one employer for 1995, and your total wages were over \$61,200, your employers may have withheld too much social security tax.
+If so, you can take a credit for the excess amount on line 59 of Form 1040.

-If any one employer withheld more than \$3,757.20 of social security tax, you must ask your employer to refund the excess to you.
+If any one employer withheld more than \$3,794.40 of social security tax, you must ask your employer to refund the excess to you.
 You cannot claim it on your return.

-If you do not file Form 1040, you may claim a refund of the excess amount withheld by filing Form 843, Claim for Refund and Request for Abatement.
+If you do not file Form 1040, you can claim a refund of the excess amount withheld by filing Form 843, Claim for Refund and Request for Abatement.
 Residents of Puerto Rico, the Virgin Islands, American Samoa, Guam, and the CNMI should file Form 843 with the Internal Revenue Service Center, Philadelphia, PA 19255.